christian-eriksson/blubee/README.md

 this script would also build a tar ball with a configured version of blubee.

+## Build dependencies

+To run the build script, the following packages are needed:

+* `dpkg`

+At the moment the build script builds for all supported package managers so you'll need all of them (or modify the build script.

 ## Install

 Build the package as `<version>` then, on a Debian based system run: